SMC-Developments/docs/flow-types/trigger.md

 ```
 #### Supports
 - **on-join** — TEXT
-<n>Sets the trigger to activate this flow.
+<br>Sets the trigger to activate this flow.

 ### active
 ```yaml